Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Puppet languages were not duplicated when using a move tool duplication function
 - Space where getting trimmed in texts fields when it should not
 - Get clan players did not return a list player as it should

+`0.7.8`
+- Script import was not functioning properly
+- Fixed various typos
+- Improved trader shift click to move stack to not prevent drag and droping with shift down.
+- Thrall Trigger toggle was displayed off when opening the box/sphere zone editor
+- Improved /cheat creative command deactivation
+- Added a safety to Box/Sphere zone to delay their action on freshly logged in players, avoiding a server crash in some cases.
+- Trader NPC will now drop or give back the item in storage when its dismantled or picked up respectively.